Age-optimal Scheduling over Hybrid Channels: Appendices: Proofs of Main Results

 \subsection{Preliminaries}

 To solve Problem \eqref{avg}, we introduce a discounted problem below.
-The objective is to solve the discounted sum of expected cost given an initial state \textbf{s}. where $\alpha\in (0,1)$ is the discount factor.
+The objective is to solve the discounted sum of expected cost given an initial state \textbf{s}: where $\alpha\in (0,1)$ is the discount factor.
 We call $J^\alpha (\textbf{s})$ the \emph{value function} given the initial state \textbf{s}.
 Recall that we use \textbf{s}$=(\delta,l_1,l_2)$ to denote the system state, where $\delta$ is the age value and $l_1,l_2$ are the state of Channel $1$ and Channel $2$.
+From Lemma \ref{zerowait}, we only need to consider $\pi\in \Pi'$ instead of $\pi\in \Pi$.

 The value function $J^\alpha (\textbf{s})$ satisfies a following property: \begin{lemma} For any given $\alpha$ and \textbf{s}, $J^\alpha(\textbf{s})<\infty$. \end{lemma} \begin{proof} \ifreport See Appendix \ref{app1}. \else See our technical report \cite{pan2020age}. \fi \end{proof}